 If you have several children that need to be restrained, please bring them with you along with their child safety seats.
 A technician can help guide you on the proper placement of each seat in the vehicle.

 You often first learn about safety seats when you prepare to bring your infant home from the hospital because they are frequently required for discharge.
 When your baby outgrows her rear-facing infant seat, she will need to switch to a convertible and/or forward-facing seat, and finally, to a belt-positioning booster.
-Read more about each phase of child safety seats in our Car Seat Safety by Age section.
+Check out our Car Seat Safety by Age topics to read more about each phase of child safety seats.

 Read both your vehicle owner’s manual and car seat instruction manual each time your child moves to a different type of seat.